 The first step was to choose a cloud provider.
-Ingevity already had a relationship with Microsoft, based on its move to Microsoft 365 four years earlier.
+Ingevity already had a relationship with Microsoft, cased on it’s move to Microsoft 365 four years earlier.
 “Stepping into the Azure space was new for us, but it was a logical extension of our relationship with Microsoft,” said Mullis.
-“We know you have a world-class solution, so we did our due diligence and researched providers.
+“We know you have a world-class solution, so we did our due diligence and researched provided.
 Microsoft came out on top.”

-Protera brought something to the table, too: a repeatable, scalable methodology and an analytics and automation platform called Protera FlexBridge® that helps move large numbers of systems into the cloud quickly and securely.
-Using Protera FlexBridge, Protera can provide rapid, guaranteed migrations and give customers unique operating insights for SAP on Microsoft Azure.
+Protera brought something to the table, too: a repeatable, scalable methodology and an analytics and automation platform called Protera Arion that helps move large numbers of systems into the cloud quickly and securely.
+Using Protera Arion, Protera can provide rapid, guaranteed migrations and give customers unique operating insights for SAP on Microsoft Azure.